TetoDev/MonoClicker/README.md

 # MonoClicker
 Simple autoclicker I made in an hour.
+To use it tap you left mouse button fast.